-But when you’re enjoying a long hot shower, where does all that shampoo and conditioner go as you’re rinsing it out?
-Unless you’re some kind of weird contortionist, it’s going straight down your back.
+But when you shower, where does all that shampoo and conditioner go as you rinse it out?
+Unless you’re a contortionist, it goes straight down your back.

-This can spell trouble for your skin, as many hair products contain oil to make your mane sleek and glossy.
-The oily residue from these products can stop up pores on your back and shoulders, contributing to breakouts — including the deep cysts you’re trying so desperately to get rid of.
+This can spell trouble for your skin, as many hair products contain oil to keep your mane sleek and glossy.
+The oily residue can stop up pores on your back and shoulders, contributing to breakouts — including those deep cysts, you’re desperate to get rid of.

-Your shampoo may also be hiding synthetic fragrances and chemicals that can add to the problem, irritating and drying out your sensitive skin.
+Shampoo can also hide synthetic fragrances and chemicals that add to the problem, irritating and drying out your sensitive skin.

-Try to find oil-free hair products and ones without all the added chemicals.
-Also, be sure to rinse thoroughly, so that residue isn’t building up and drying on the skin of your back!
+Look for oil-free hair products without harmful ingredients.
+And always rinse thoroughly, so product residue doesn’t build up on the skin of your back!

 You know this one already.
 You know it.

-Some of you want to argue with me right now.
-“But Anna, sometimes draining my pimples really helps!”
+Some of you want to argue right now.
+“But sometimes draining my pimples helps!”

-Okay, if you are super careful and conscientious about it, there are some ways to safely DIY that pimple-popping.
-But let’s be honest.
-Are you going to be safe and sanitary, or are you just going to dig in with dirty fingernails?
+Okay.
+If you are super careful, there are some ways to DIY that pimple-popping a little more safely.
+But be honest.
+Are you going to be safe and sanitary, or are you going to dig in with dirty fingernails?

 In real life, most of us aren’t prepared to soap up to the elbows and perform minor skin surgery in our bathrooms.
-So picking at our blemishes only spreads bacteria and promotes scarring.
+So picking at our blemishes is bound to spread bacteria and promote scarring.

 Instead, all your useless poking and prodding can cause the cyst to burst beneath the skin, spreading gross pus and infection deep into your epidermis.